 There are some countries where, like in the UK, healthcare is free at the point of delivery.
 This means an approved S2 will cover 100% of the costs of your healthcare and you won’t have to pay any treatment costs.

 In some countries, however, patients cover a percentage of their state healthcare costs.
 For instance, a patient may need to cover 25% of the costs of their treatment and the state covers the other 75%.
 This means you could have to pay a percentage of the costs personally (co-payment charge).
 When receiving treatment under such a healthcare system, you’d be expected to pay the same co-payment charge as a patient from that country.

 For example, for an operation that costs £8,000, of which you’re expected to pay a standard patient co-payment charge of 25%, you’ll pay £2,000.
 The NHS will pay the remaining £6,000 to the healthcare provider treating you.

-Travel and accommodation costs associated with treatment won’t be paid for or reimbursed by the DWP or the NHS Board.
+Travel and accommodation costs associated with treatment won’t be paid for or reimbursed by NHSBSA or your local health board.

 If you’ve used a co-payment for your treatment, you may be able to claim back some or all of your contribution when you return to Scotland.

 To apply for a refund of your contribution, you’ll need to contact the Overseas Healthcare Team within NHSBSA on 0191 218 1999.